TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-3.markdown

 as you can notice this is not very different from the development one, as I just changed the values of `FLASK_ENV` and `FLASK_CONFIG`.
 Clearly this contains a secret that shouldn't be written in plain text, `POSTGRES_PASSWORD`, but after all this is a simulation of production.
 In a real environment secrets should be kept in an encrypted manager such as AWS Secret Manager.

-Remember that `FLASK_ENV` changes the internal settings of Flask, most notably disabling the debugger, and the `FLASK_CONFIG=production` loads the `ProductionConfig` object from `application/config.py`.
+Remember that `FLASK_ENV` changes the internal settings of Flask, most notably disabling the debugger, and that `FLASK_CONFIG=production` loads the object `ProductionConfig` from `application/config.py`.
 That object is empty for the moment, but it might contain public configuration for the production server.

 I can now build the image with